 Chamomile flowers are not only attractive additions to the garden, but useful ones too.
 The plants are often utilized in the making of tea that many people find quite calming.
 But did you know this tea can be used for other stuff in the garden?
 Below are some interesting uses of chamomile tea for plants.

 Prevent damping off

 Prevention of damping off is probably the most common uses for chamomile tea in gardens.
 If you’re unfamiliar with the term, damping off is a common but extremely frustrating fungal disease that befalls seedlings.
-The tiny plants rarely survive, but instead collapse and die.
+The tiny plants rarely survive, and instead collapse and die.

-To protect seedlings with chamomile tea, brew a weak solution of tea (The tea should be pale yellow).
+To protect seedlings with chamomile tea, brew a weak solution of tea (the tea should be pale yellow).
 Mist the seedlings and the surface of the soil lightly three to four times per week, and then allow the seedlings to dry in the sunlight.
 Continue until the seedlings are sturdy enough to plant outdoors.